Building Disaster Recovery with AWS Elastic Disaster Recovery - Continuous Replication and Recovery Testing

 Recovery Drills and Failover

 A recovery drill is a test that launches EC2 instances from replicated data and verifies application functionality.
 It can be executed without affecting production replication, and provides actual RTO measurements.
+Drills can restore a specific point in time from point-in-time snapshots, allowing you to specify a pre-corruption timestamp in case of data corruption.
+DRS retains snapshots for several days, making it suitable for ransomware recovery scenarios.
 Failover follows the same procedure as a drill, launching EC2 instances and switching DNS to direct production traffic to AWS.
-Failback is the operation of returning data from AWS to the original on-premises environment, with DRS managing the reverse replication.
+The Recovery Plan feature allows batch failover of multiple servers from the DRS console, defining launch order and wait times to recover interdependent server groups in the correct sequence.
+Failback is the operation of returning data from AWS to the original on-premises environment, using a dedicated Failback Client launched at the source site while DRS manages the reverse replication.

 Network Design and Recovery Automation

 DRS pricing consists of EC2 instances and EBS volumes for replication servers.
-Replication servers run on small instances such as t3.small, costing approximately $15-20 per server per month.
+Replication servers run on small instances such as t3.small, keeping per-server monthly costs relatively low.
 Instances launched during recovery drills or failover are billed only for the time they run.
-EBS snapshot storage costs (approximately $0.05 per GB per month) are incurred based on data volume.
-Compared to traditional DR solutions (always-on standby environments), costs are significantly reduced.
+EBS snapshot storage costs are incurred based on data volume.
+Important limits to note include a per-account cap on the number of source servers; large environments may require a service quota increase request.
+Replication bandwidth is limited to a maximum of 10 Gbps per server, so for database servers with extremely high write throughput, initial sync completion time should be estimated.
+Cross-Region replication also incurs inter-region data transfer charges, making it important to pre-calculate monthly costs for high-capacity servers.

 Summary

 Elastic Disaster Recovery is a DR service that reduces RPO to seconds through continuous replication and enables recovery in minutes.
-Pre-define instance settings for recovery with launch templates and automate DNS switching with post-launch actions.
-Validate RTO/RPO targets through regular recovery drills, and achieve significant cost savings compared to traditional always-on standby environments.
+Launch templates and Recovery Plans pre-define instance settings and launch order for recovery, and post-launch actions automate DNS switching.
+Regular recovery drills validate RTO/RPO targets, and point-in-time recovery provides ransomware protection.
+Compared to backup-based approaches, RPO is dramatically shorter, and compared to always-on standby, costs are significantly reduced, making DRS a well-balanced DR solution.